quentin-sommer/react-useragent/README.md

 ```

 react-useragent wraps the great [UAParser.js](https://github.com/faisalman/ua-parser-js) library and make it easy to use useragent knowledge inside your React applications.
-react-useragent provides useful shortcuts but you can always use an escape hatch in case you want to access the underlying library
+react-useragent provides useful shortcuts but you can always use an escape hatch in case you want to access the underlying library.

 [live demo](https://quentin-sommer.github.io/react-useragent/)